Unmasking Performance Max: How Google’s “Full Funnel” Solution Prioritizes Retargeting

 This leaves two options: keep targeting brand, exclude brand

-Targeting brand means performance max drives conversion very efficiently but mostly because it is targeting branded search queries.
+Targeting brand means performance max drives conversions very efficiently but mostly because it is targeting branded search queries.
 This helps with optimizing the campaign, but will teach the campaign to prioritize brand traffic in the future.

 To avoid spending too much on brand, it’s wise to scale back or pause brand search campaigns.